eWarzywo/project-mobilki/README.md

 FortTask is a comprehensive household management Android application built with Kotlin and Jetpack Compose.
 The app enables families and household members to efficiently organize their daily tasks, manage expenses, coordinate events, maintain shopping lists, and securely store credentials - all in one centralized platform.

+> **📖 Read-Only Application**: This application is currently in read-only mode.
+Users can view and browse all household data (chores, bills, events, shopping lists) but cannot create, modify, or delete items through the mobile interface.
+Data modifications are handled through the backend system.

+> **🌐 Web App Dependency**: This mobile app requires the **FortTask Web Application** for full functionality.
+The web app serves as the complete management platform where users can create, edit, and delete household data.
+This mobile app acts as a companion viewer for the web-based system.

 **Last Updated**: May 2025
 **Version**: 1.0.0
 **Target SDK**: Android 34+

 ### 🌟 Key Features

--   **📋 Chores Management**: Create, assign, and track household tasks with priority levels and due dates
+-   **📋 Chores Management**: View and track household tasks with priority levels and due dates (read-only)
--   **💰 Bills Tracking**: Monitor upcoming bills, due dates, and payment amounts with overdue notifications
+-   **💰 Bills Tracking**: Monitor upcoming bills, due dates, and payment amounts with overdue notifications (read-only)
--   **📅 Events Scheduling**: Plan and coordinate household events with attendee management
+-   **📅 Events Scheduling**: View and browse household events with attendee information (read-only)
--   **🛒 Shopping Lists**: Collaborative shopping list creation with cost tracking
+-   **🛒 Shopping Lists**: View collaborative shopping lists with cost tracking (read-only)
 -   **🔐 Password Vault**: Secure local storage for credentials with quick login integration and credential management
     -   Local encrypted storage using Room database
     -   Quick credential selection and auto-fill functionality
     -   Secure credential deletion with confirmation
     -   Material Design 3 card-based interface
     -   Easy navigation back to login screen with selected credentials
--   **🏠 Multi-Household Support**: Support for multiple household environments
+-   **🏠 Multi-Household Support**: Support for viewing multiple household environments
--   **🔄 Real-time Updates**: Live synchronization across devices using Socket.IO
+-   **🔄 Real-time Updates**: Live synchronization for data viewing across devices using Socket.IO
 -   **📱 Responsive Design**: Adaptive UI supporting both compact and expanded layouts

 ## 👥 Development Team